 What to do with out-of-stock thin product pages?
 How to fix them?

 Well, this one is really very common.
-Every e-commerce has stock-out products in their categories.
+Every e-commerce has stock-out products in its categories.
 The first thing you must take action here is to hide that kind of product from their categories.

 1. Learn mistakes from other competitors